elastic/detection-rules/CONTRIBUTING.md

 ### Rule metadata

 Detection logic in itself is not enough to be useful to practitioners.
-Rules need to contain more information, like a name, description and severity levels within the metadata.
+Rules need to contain more information, like a name, description, and severity levels within the metadata.
 Try to be thorough with the metadata you provide for a rule.
 Some of the information is required for a rule to run, other information is provided to the user enabling the rule, and some information is also invaluable context to users that triage the alerts generated by a rule.

 Some of the required metadata captured in a rule file: